 Study programmes at the Open University are usually arranged to suit the individual.
-It is, for example, only possible to sit single subjects or, as a maximum, take the equivalent of a subsidiary degree in social studies.
+It is, for example, only possible to take single courses or, as a maximum, take the equivalent of a subsidiary degree in social studies.
 It is not possible, therefore, to take a full bachelor’s or master’s degree in political science at the Open University.

 Lectures will follow the ordinary teaching plan and will take place in the daytime, often lasting several days.

-Students on the Open University programme are automatically enrolled for exams in the same semester as they attend the course.
+Students at Open University are automatically enrolled for exams in the same semester as they attend the course.
 Whereas it is possible to cancel exams, you cannot take leave from the course you have booked.
 All exams take place on weekdays in the daytime as do assignments lasting several days.

 Learn more about: